CoronaVac

-On June 1, 2021, the World Health Organization (WHO) validated the vaccine for emergency use.
-Sinovac has signed purchase agreements for 380 million doses from COVAX.
-As of July 2021, CoronaVac was the most widely used COVID-19 vaccine in the world, with 943 million doses delivered.
+On 1 June 2021, the World Health Organization (WHO) validated CoronaVac for emergency use.
+Sinovac subsequently signed agreements to supply 380 million doses to COVAX.

-As of October 14, 2021, CoronaVac is the COVID-19 vaccine with the most doses administered worldwide.
+By July 2021, CoronaVac was the most widely used COVID-19 vaccine globally, with about 943 million doses delivered.
+As of 14 October 2021, it remained the vaccine with the highest number of doses administered worldwide.